jazzband/Watson/README.md

 Watson is here to help you monitoring your time.
 You want to know how much time you are spending on your projects ?
 You want to generate a nice report for your client ?
-Watson is here for that.
+Watson is here for you.

 Tell Watson when you start working on a task with the `start` command.
 Then, when you are done with this task, stop the timer with the `stop` command.
-That's it, you have learned how to use Watson!
+That's pretty much everything you need to know to start using Watson.

-Each task consist of the name of a project, and some tags.
-Your tags can be shared across projects.
-The more the merrier!
+Each task consists of the name of a project and some tags.
+Your tags can be shared across projects and can be used to generate detailed reports.

 Watson stores everything on your computer, but you can go wild and use [Crick](http://crick.fr) to store your sessions remotely and share it with your